varunoberoi/deepstream.io-website-old/pages/info/messagestructure/writing-a-client.md

 }
 ```

 If I was to send the message through directly to the TCP socket for every iteration it would create an overhead having to interact with the socket directly so often.
 Instead, we can concatenate the messages within the client and then send them in one go.
-Because of the use of message seperation character the server can then split the package up and process them in the same order.
+Because of the use of the message seperation character the server can then split the package up and process them in the same order.

 ```javascript
 connection.prototype.send = function( message ) {